 Coyotes are wild members of the dog family, intermediate in size between red foxes and wolves.
 In Minnesota, coyotes average 30 lbs., and stand about 18" high at the shoulders.
 However, they may appear much larger due to their heavy fur coat, especially in winter.
 They are gray/brown in color, and somewhat resemble a small German Shepherd dog in appearance.
 Coyotes in Minnesota are loners, except when families are raising pups.
 Their primary foods are rabbits and mice, but they are very opportunistic, and will feed on other small mammals, deer, birds, carrion, and even melons.

 Although coyotes can be found anywhere in Minnesota, distribution and population size is variable.
 Currently, populations are establishing and increasing in the Twin Cities metro area.

 Most coyotes avoid people and domestic animals, but occasionally they will kill sheep, turkeys, and calves.
 They may also raid garbage cans, and kill domestic cats and small dogs.
-Healthy wild coyotes avoid people, and no attacks have ever occurred in Minnesota.
-However, attacks by urban coyotes have been reported in other states.
-Experts believe these attacks occur after a coyote has become accustomed to humans, or after being fed by humans.
+While healthy wild coyotes avoid people, incidents have been reported in Minnesota and other states.
+Experts believe these incidents are more likely after a coyote has become accustomed to humans, or after being fed by humans.